Making the Super Bowl Enjoyable for Kids and Adults

 This party set looks pretty all- inclusive with plenty of things for the kids to get involved in.

 If you want to do a craft too, the kids can make pom poms.
 Poms encourage cheering, and as a result, more watching of the game.
-I found a simple tutorial here made with tissue paper.
-I think you could also follow the same basic directions but use plastic.
+I found a simple tutorial using tissue paper.
+I think you could also follow the same basic directions using plastic too.
 Either from trash bags (like if your team colors were black and white) or thick-ish plastic tablecloths.

 I also saw these little wooden helmets kids can paint.
 Use team colors and glue them to a craft popsicle stick for another cheering tool.
 Or add a ribbon and hang them somewhere.
 Another idea is to glue them to a wreath that you can keep for years to come.
 (I think I may do this with my kids.
 If I do, I will post.)